Change your corner of the world...one project at a time

 There are limited spaces in the Legacy Fellowship, so you are encouraged to apply as soon as possible.
-If who wish to be considered for a tuition waiver, you must apply by August 1, 2017 (decisions on waiver requests will be made by August 12, 2017).
+If who wish to be considered for a tuition waiver, apply by August 18, 2017 (decisions on waiver requests will be made soon thereafter).

 Fellowship Coach and Lead Trainer

 Dan Duggan is an exceptional coach, inspirational speaker, and teacher with over a decade of experience facilitating yearlong leadership development programs and 20-years of experience as a successful business executive.

 As a principal with LionHeart Consulting, Dan has facilitated over 25 yearlong leadership development programs.
 Over 90% of participants have rated his program either in the top 5% or “best ever” professional and personal development programs.
 Through deep caring, humor, and strong coaching, Dan helps people become more confident and masterful leaders and to accomplish what they never thought possible.